Bioconductor/BBS/README.md

 build machines at FHCRC, you will need to pass those off to Dan or Hervé, who can log into those machines and see what is going on.
 Bear in mind, some clues may be available on the master builder.)
+Jim Hester also has access to these machines.

 Regarding causes for failed builds: There are a few things that keep cropping up and we hope to work on long term